 Louis Vuitton also performed a physical fashion show for its men’s spring/summer 2021 collection in the new capital of fashion.
 And for the occasion, the models weaved on the banks of the Huangpu River.

 And finally, even Harrods decided to invest in Shanghai.
-After attending the Shanghai fashion week in October (hosting events and pop-ups), the British Giant decided to open its stores in a building near the Modern Art Museum Shanghai, providing long-term private shopping service.
+After attending the Shanghai fashion week in October (hosting events and pop-ups), the British Giant decided to open its stores in a building near the Modern Art Museum Shanghai, providing a long-term private shopping service.
 It’s the first time Harrods offers this kind of service outside of London.

 Why is China the new Fashion capital of the world?

 Besides the obviously interested glance of international brands towards China, there are economic statistics confirming that the future of fashion is in China.
-According to analysts, China’s luxury spending will make up 40% of the global spending by 2025.
+According to analysts, China’s luxury spending will make up 40% of global spending by 2025.